std-microblock/adb-enabler/README.md

 # ADB Enabler
-This module enables adb for a production build of Android.
+This module enables adb without authentication for a production build of Android.

 Tested on Android 14, marble.